DovileDo/revisiting-transfer/README.md

 Model similarity is assesed by comparing the network activations over a sample of images from the target datasets using two similarity measures, Canonical
 Correlation Analysis (CCA) and prediction similarity.
 We use publibly available [CCA implamentation](https://github.com/google/svcca) which should be placed at the same level locally as src/.
 Model similarity can be evaluated using CCA.py and prediction_similarity.py after placing fine-tuned models locally in a directory next to src/.
 Figures in the paper can be reproduced using CCA_plot.py, filter_plot.py, similarity_plot.py, and simVSauc_plot.py.

+### Prerequisites

+he packages needed to run the fine-tuning experiments are listed in the conda.yaml file.